 Your first-year goal should be to take courses that will help you plan your subsequent three years of study.
 Use the online course schedule (on the registrar's website) to explore introductory (100-level) course offerings across the university.
 If you have a major in mind, choose a course in that area to see if it suits you.
 Balance this with a course in an area you have never studied before.
 Take a mix of course types (lab, reading-intensive, hands-on) each term to balance your workload and provide variety to your days.

 Some areas of study have recommended course sequences for the first year.
-Students planning to major in math or computer science should complete the calculus sequence by taking MATH 140/150/160.
-Students planning to major in physics should take MATH 140 (fall), MATH 150 or PHYS 151 (winter), and MATH 160 or PHYS 160 (spring).
+For example, students planning to major in math or computer science should complete the calculus sequence during the first year.
+See the Mathematics Department's Advising page for current information about the introductory Calculus sequence and placement.
 Students planning to major in the humanities should complete a language sequence the first year.
 All students are encouraged to take placement tests for languages, math, science, or music theory, and to plan ahead for study abroad.

 Choosing a major